Services

 Instead of X-ray film, digital radiography uses a digital image capture device.
 This gives advantages of immediate image preview and availability; elimination of costly film processing steps; a wider dynamic range, which makes it more forgiving for over- and under-exposure; as well as the ability to apply special image processing techniques that enhance overall display quality of the image.

-Phased array ultrasonics (PA) is an advanced method of ultrasonic testing that has applications in medical imaging and industrial nondestructive testing.
+Phased Array Ultrasonics (PAUT) is an advanced method of ultrasonic testing that has applications in medical imaging and industrial nondestructive testing.
 Common applications are to noninvasively examine the heart or to find flaws in manufactured materials such as welds.
 Single-element (non-phased array) probes, known technically as monolithic probes, emit a beam in a fixed direction.
 To test or interrogate a large volume of material, a conventional probe must be physically scanned (moved or turned) to sweep the beam through the area of interest.
 In contrast, the beam from a phased array probe can be focused and swept electronically without moving the probe.
 The beam is controllable because a phased array probe is made up of multiple small elements, each of which can be pulsed individually at a computer-calculated timing.
-Phased array ultrasonic testing is based on principles of wave physics, which also have applications in fields such as optics and electromagnetic antennae.
+Phased Array Ultrasonic Testing is based on principles of wave physics, which also have applications in fields such as optics and electromagnetic antennae.

 Eddy Current